jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 Singleton instances can have state.
 But since there's one instance for all clients, the state needs to apply to all.
 For example, a Print Spooler Singleton might contain the printer queue.
 Therefore, if multiple clients submitted jobs to be printed, then they would be queued until printed.
 There might even be a method to obtain the list of jobs currently the queue, and any client that requested the print queue would see all jobs that had been submitted.

 ## You Did What?
 Why?
 I worked on a [middleware](https://en.wikipedia.org/wiki/Middleware) project for about twenty years ago, which was to be used by hundreds if not thousands of developers creating applications that would run upon our middleware platform.
 Our middleware was a bespoke super-charged operating system.
 It extended beyond typical operating system features by providing Communications, Fault Management, among other supporting featuress as a single cohesive platform for our domain-specific application developers.

 We were encouraged to use our own product within the middleware with the only restriction that we could not reference any code that was higher than our code in the architecture stack for our middleware.

 One of our components was the __ConfigurationManager__.
 Configuration values could be declared in an [XML](https://en.wikipedia.org/wiki/XML) file.
-The ConfigurationManager would read the XML files, and provide an API to retrieve values.
+The ConfigurationManager would read the XML files and provide an API to retrieve values.
 Its use looked something like this:
 ```java
 ConfigurationManager configurationManager = new ConfigurationManager(); // I can't remember if we had to specify the XML files, or whether it knew where to find them.
 int timeout = configurationManager.get("TimeOut");